-What is a speed limit?
+What is a speed limit

-On specific roads, speed limits can also be vehicle specific, covering vehicles such as passenger cars, trucks, buses, and motorcycles.
+On specific roads, speed limits can also be vehicle-specific, covering vehicles such as passenger cars, trucks, buses, and motorcycles.
 In the absence of specific vehicle speed limits, the posted limit on the side of the road applies to all types of vehicles.

 Remember that speed limits are the maximum allowable speeds when traveling on the road in perfect conditions.
 Meaning, clear weather with good visibility, flowing traffic, and no obstructions or road debris.
 As traffic conditions change, vehicle speeds need to adjust to keep everything safe and prudent for all motorists.

-Who creates or decides speed limits?
+Who creates or decides on the speed limits?

-In the Philippines, speed limits are set under Republic Act No 4136 and the Land Transportation and Traffic Code.
-Legally, local government units (LGUs) and traffic management offices of private areas or subdivisions may also set their own speed limits in accordance to the types of roads that fall under their jurisdictions.
+In the Philippines, the speed limits you see on the roads today are set under the Republic Act No. 4136 and by the Land Transportation and Traffic Code.
+Legally, local government units can also set speed limits within their area of responsibility.
+Other entities that can set a speed limit are traffic management offices of private areas such as subdivisions for the roads that fall under their jurisdictions.
+In the absence of a posted limit, the limits set by Republic Act No 4136 and the Land Transportation and Traffic Code take precedence.

 What influences speed limits?

 Intersections, blind corners, the presence of pedestrians, and the vicinity of establishments and buildings close to the road all influence the speed limit.
-Roads with fewer intersections — with fewer travelers moving perpendicular to one another — can generally sustain higher maximum speeds and still be considered safe.
-Roads with more intersections, and often more motorcycles/bikers and pedestrians, have more people moving at different speeds in different directions, and need lower maximum speeds.
+Roads with fewer intersections—with fewer travelers moving perpendicular to one another—can generally sustain higher maximum speeds and still be considered safe.
+Roads with more intersections, and often more motorcycles/bikers and pedestrians, have more people moving at different speeds in different directions and need lower maximum speeds.

 Can speed limits change?

-How the area develops or how much more congested an area will be in a decade should all be taken into consideration as well, as it will require extra roads and much more complex traffic control schemes, like traffic lights, maybe roundabouts, and more pedestrian focused infrastructure.
+How the area develops or how much more congested an area will be in a decade should all be taken into consideration as well, as it will require extra roads and much more complex traffic control schemes, like traffic lights, maybe roundabouts, and more pedestrian-focused infrastructure.

 Latest Features